Robust short-term memory without synaptic learning: Introduction

-Synaptic conductances in animal brains have indeed been found to become strengthened or weakened during learning, via the biochemical processes of long-term potentiation (LTP) and depression (LTD) \cite{Gruart, DeRoo}.
-Further support for the hypothesis that such a mechanism underlies long-term memory (LTM) comes from psychology, where it is being found more and more that so-called \textit{connectionist} models fit in well with observed brain phenomena \cite{Marcus, Frank}.
-However, some memory processes take place on timescales of seconds or less and in many instances cannot be accounted for by LTP and LTD \cite{Durstewitz}, since these require at least minutes to be effected \cite{Lee, Klintsova}.
-For example, Sperling found that visual stimuli are recalled in great detail for up to about one second after exposure (iconic memory) \cite{Sperling}; similarly, acoustic information seems to linger for three or four seconds (echoic memory) \cite{Cowan}.
+Memory -- the storage and retrieval of information by the brain -- is probably nowadays one of the best understood of all the collective phenomena to emerge in that most complex of systems.
+Thanks to a gradual modification of synaptic weights (the interaction strengths with which neurons signal to one other) particular patterns of firing and non-firing cells become energetically favourable and so systems evolve towards these attractors according to a mechanism known as Associative Memory \cite{Hebb,Amari,Hopfield,Amit}.
+In nature, these synaptic modifications occur via the biochemical processes of long-term potentiation (LTP) and depression (LTD) \cite{Gruart,DeRoo}.
+However, some memory processes take place on timescales of seconds or less and in many instances cannot be accounted for by LTP and LTD \cite{Durstewitz}, since these require at least minutes to be effected \cite{Lee,Klintsova}.
+For example, visual stimuli are recalled in great detail for up to about one second after exposure (iconic memory); similarly, acoustic information seems to linger for three or four seconds (echoic memory) \cite{Sperling,Cowan}.
 In fact, it appears that the brain actually holds and continually updates a kind of buffer in which sensory information regarding its surroundings is maintained (sensory memory) \cite{Baddeley_Book}.
 This is easily observed by simply closing one's eyes and recalling what was last seen, or thinking about a sound after it has finished.
-Another instance is the capability referred to as \textit{working} memory \cite{Durstewitz, Baddeley}: just as a computer requires RAM for its calculations despite having a hard drive for long term storage, the brain must continually store and delete information to perform almost any cognitive task.
-To some extent, working memory could consist in somehow labelling or bringing forward previously stored concepts, like when one is asked to remember a particular sequence of digits or familiar shapes.
-But we are also able to manipulate -- if perhaps not quite so well -- shapes and symbols we have only just become acquainted with, too recently for them to have been learned synaptically.
-We shall here use {\it short-term} memory (STM) to describe the brain's ability to store information on a timescale of seconds or less\footnote{We should mention that sensory memory is usually considered distinct from STM -- and probably has a different origin -- but we shall use ``short-term memory'' generically since the mechanism we propose in this paper could be relevant for either or both phenomena.
-On the other hand, the recent flurry of research in psychology and neuroscience on working memory has lead to this term sometimes being used to mean short-term memory; strictly speaking, however, working memory is generally considered to be an aspect of cognition which operates on information stored in STM.}.
+Another instance is the capability referred to as \textit{working} memory \cite{Durstewitz, Baddeley}: just as a computer requires RAM for its calculations despite having a hard drive for long-term storage, the brain must continually store and delete information to perform almost any cognitive task.
+We shall here use {\it short-term} memory to describe the brain's ability to store information on a timescale of seconds or less.